Texas Procedures for Settlements that Involve Minors

 Accidents can happen to anyone and when they do, the negligent party is responsible.
 There are some ways that injury cases are treated differently for minor children than for adults.
-If your child was injured in an accident that was due to someone’s negligence, you need to be aware of how to handle the settlement process.
+If your child was injured in an accident like a car wreck that was due to someone’s negligence, you need to be aware of how to handle the settlement process.

 Settlement Hearing for a Minor

 A minor is any person under the age of 18.
 Minors cannot enter into contracts or settlements with an insurance company since they are not of legal age to do so.
 A hearing in front of a judge is necessary in settlements with minors.
 The hearing allows parties to provide evidence in the case.
 The judge will ultimately make a decision that is in the best interest of the child.
 Generally, most large cases must go through a hearing process that will facilitate a settlement that will ultimately be approved by the court.

 Minors are not legally capable of making important decisions about their cases.
 Therefore, an attorney ad litem may be appointed.
 The attorney ad litem is a lawyer who works on behalf of the child.
 The attorney will review all of the documentation and information in the case including the child’s medical records and bills, accident report and settlement details.
 The attorney will review the proposed settlement amount and determine whether he or she feels it is an appropriate and fair amount.

 The insurance company will usually provide the victim with a settlement offer.
 This is the amount they are willing to pay for the entirety of the injury.
 Once a settlement is accepted, there will be no further legal action allowed.
 Therefore, it is essential that the settlement includes compensation for all of the current and future expenses incurred due to the injury.
 It is important to note that the insurance company often offers a first settlement that may be too low to cover the associated expenses.
 An attorney will negotiate a settlement that is fair for the victim, in this case, the minor child.